Soccer-Jimenez strike gives Wolves 1-0 win over West Ham | Sports-Games

 Lage, who took over from Portuguese compatriot Nuno Espirito Santo during the summer break, was pleased and urged his players to keep up the good work.
 "What I want now is points, points, points," Lage told the BBC.
 "It was another good performance in the first half.
 We controlled the game since the beginning.
 When you play against a team like West Ham, you need to be careful.

 "All the players did everything we planned so I’m very happy.
 I said a few minutes before the game that what I want today is very simple – give the same feeling to the fans that you give to me."
-Jarrod Bowen came close to opening the scoring for West Ham when he headed inches wide in the 10th minute before Jimenez scuffed a dinked finish in the 33rd and Fabianski tipped over a Joao Moutinho piledriver a minute later.
+West Ham boss David Moyes praised Wolves and criticised his team's lack of bite.

-Fabianski twice denied the lively Podense shortly after the break, clawing out his low drive from the edge of the area before keeping out a sublime effort by the forward as Wolves pegged the Hammers back with intricate passing.
-Fabianski was powerless when Podense squared the ball back from the right and Jimenez unleashed a delightful shot which swerved away from the keeper to delight the home fans.
+"All-round we just didn’t play as well as we have done recently," he said.
+"It felt as if it was going to need to be something special for us to score and that was the disappointing bit.
+"I thought Wolves played very well, but they’ve been doing that this season.
+All the Premier League games are really tight.
+I don’t think there’s much between the teams."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)